Considering a Multi-Family ADU?

 Are There Special Regulations for Multi-family ADUs?

-Detached ADUs on a multi-family property may be limited to a maximum height of 16 feet but in some cities the height can be up to 25 feet which allows for a two-story building.
+Detached ADUs on a multi-family property may be limited to a maximum height of 16 feet, but in some cities, the height can be up to 25 feet (which allows for a two-story building).
 The minimum setbacks are 4 feet at the rear yard and 4 feet at the side yards.
-The maximum size of the ADU can vary by city, but owners are allowed to build an ADU with a minimum of 800 sf.
-Conversion ADUs that are inside the main building on a multi-family lot are treated as part of the main building and have the same requirements as the main building.
+The ADU's maximum size can vary by city, but owners are allowed to build an ADU with a minimum of 800 sf.
+Conversion ADUs within the main building on a multi-family lot are treated as part of said building and have the same requirements.
 For example, if the main building has fire sprinklers, and the ADU is created within the building, it will also require fire sprinklers.

 Does parking need to be replaced or provided?

-Accessory dwelling units created from converting a carport or garage are not required to replace the parking.
-Furthermore, new detached ADUs are not required to provide on-site parking if the property is with one-half mile of public transportation which includes a bus stop.
+Builders are not required to replace previously available parking when converting carports or garages into ADUs.
+Furthermore, new detached ADUs are not required to provide on-site parking if the property is within one-half mile of public transportation, including bus stops.

 Conclusion